Come Work With Us!

 - Strong knowledge of creative industry resources and organizations

-- Demonstrated ability to lead, coach and mentor volunteers and staff
+- Demonstrated ability to lead, coach and mentor

-- Solid organizational, time, and budget management skills
+- Solid organizational, time and budget management skills

 - Speaking and writing in second/third languages are considered an asset

-- Flexible and accommodating office schedule and ability to occasionally work from home
+- Flexible and accommodating office schedule

-If we’ve caught your eye and you’d like to apply for this position send a resume and cover letter that helps us get to know you better.
-Please also ensure you specify which job you’re applying for, and why you think you’d be a good fit for our team.
+If we’ve caught your eye and you’d like to apply for this position, please send a resume and cover letter that helps us get to know you better.
+Also ensure you specify which job you’re applying for and why you think you’d be a good fit for our team.

 Applications can be sent to:

-AUArts SA Executive Director
+AUArts SA Program Manager

 The AUArts Students’ Association is an equal opportunity employer and is committed to diversity.
 We thank all candidates for their interest; however only those selected for an interview will be contacted.